carnivuth/curiel_bot/readme.md

           target: /usr/local/curiel_bot/src
 ```

-to build and rerun the container use the following command:
+To build and rerun the container use the following command:

 ```bash
 docker compose watch